-Over the all the years my sons played sports, they have had a wide assortment of coaches with different personalities, coaching styles, philosophies and approaches:
+Over the years my sons played sports, they had a wide assortment of coaches with different personalities, coaching styles, philosophies and approaches:

 - Some "safety comes first" coaches postponed games at the sound of approaching thunder.
 Others insisted that kids remain on a baseball diamond while lightning flashed nearby.

 - Some developed every player by giving them equal playing time.
-Some sat a couple of players sitting on the bench except for a couple of innings a game or denied them the chance to play the "fun" positions.
+Some were content to have a couple of players sitting on the bench except for a couple of innings a game or denied them the chance to play the "fun" positions.

 - Some had training in the sport they were coaching while some didn't even know all the rules or equipment requirements.

 - A few coaches knew about child development and gender differences.

-While youth sports coaches come in all shapes and sizes, with different types of personalities, here are the ten things a parent should look for in a youth sports coach:
+While youth sports coaches come in all shapes and sizes, with different types of personalities, here are the ten things a parent should look for as signs of a good youth sports coach:

 - The coach has demonstrated his/her commitment to the health, safety and development of players by becoming trained in child development, safety (first aid/CPR/use of AED, injury prevention and treatment) and in the sport he/she is coaching;

 - The coach teaches, models and demands respectful behavior, fairness and good sportsmanship;

 - The coach insists on proper sideline behavior by parents;

 - The coach sets realistic, age appropriate expectations for athletes;

 - The coach understands gender differences but avoids reinforcing culturally-based gender stereotypes;

 - The coach Is patient, stays calm and never loses his cool;

 - The coach doesn't unnecessarily intrude on the learning process during practices and games, knows when to teach, emphasizes the positive, makes practices fun and teaches that sports are as much about having fun than about winning;